-What Is the Overtime Law in California?
+What is the overtime law in California?

 To be eligible to receive overtime payments, the employee must be over the age of 18 and employed in a non-executive, non-administrative, non-professional job.
 Employees over the age of 16 may also be eligible if they are legally allowed to leave school to start work.
-Employees on hourly rates, daily rates, or an annual salary can still qualify for California overtime if they are not exempt (more on this below).
+Employees on hourly rates, day rates, or an annual salary can still qualify for California overtime if they are not exempt (more on this below).

 To be clear about who overtime laws apply to, check the exemptions on the State of California’s Department of Industrial Relations website and get professional advice if you have any doubts.